mustafanass/simple_php_blog/README.md

-# zainiq_blog_task
+# simple_php_blog
-this applications its simple blog application  is build by mustafa naseer for zainiq tasks , its small blog platform build using php pure without any framworks .
+this applications its simple blog application its small blog platform build using php pure without any framworks .

 # Technology used to build it
 - using php pure (php v7.4.33) .